Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - obstinacy/obstinate: the quality of being unreasonably determined, esp. ot act in a particular way and not to change at all, despite what anyone else says.
 - fickleness: the quality of being likely to change your opinion or your feelings suddenly and without a good reason/without warning.
 - obituary: a report, esp. in a newspaper, that gives the news of someone's death and details about their life.
-- prattle: to talk in a silly way or like a child for a long time about things that're not important or without saying anything important.
+- prattled: to talk in a silly way or like a child for a long time about things that're not important or without saying anything important.
 - twaddle: speech/writing that's silly or not true.
 - vitriol: violent hate and anger expressed via severe criticism.
 - glossing: a smooth, shiny appearance on the surface of something.
 (Def 2: an explanation for a word/phrase).